Frequently Asked Questions

 If you’re currently going through treatment and/or have not exercised much, we have two options:

-- We also are working with the University of MT Cardio-Pulmonary and Oncology Rehabilitation Lab, which is led by graduate students and work with small groups to establish base strength and fitness, depending on current cancer treatment and/or physical limitations.
+- We also are working with the University of MT Cardiopulmonary and Cancer Rehab Lab, which is led by graduate students and work with small groups to establish base strength and fitness, depending on current cancer treatment and/or physical limitations.

 What do you mean “Exercise is Medicine?”